stratdev3/SimpleW/documentation/simplew/docs/reference/controller.md

 The `Controller` is the base class for REST API controllers

 It contains several properties and methods.
-The following one are the most used.
+The following ones are the most used.

 ## Session